 Your next worker is overseas...

-Written on the 28th of November 2011 by Peter Barta, Chris Campbell, Donal Graham, Keith Jones, David Murray, Kumar Padisetti
+Written on the 28 November 2011 by Peter Barta, Chris Campbell, Donal Graham, Keith Jones, David Murray, Kumar Padisetti

 Rethinking your staffing model